Chemotherapy

 This information was developed with help from a range of health professionals and people affected by cancer who have had chemotherapy.
 We thank the reviewers of this booklet:

-• Georgie Pearson, Consumer; Chris Rivett, 13 11 20 Consultant, Cancer Council SA
+• Sophie Michele, 13 11 20 Consultant, Cancer Council SA

-Your specialist may need to tailor the protocols to your individual situation.
-Tests throughout treatment will monitor your response, and your treatment plan may be adjusted based on the results.
+You will have tests throughout chemotherapy to monitor your response, and your treatment plan may be adjusted based on the results and any side effects.

 The treatment course

 Chemotherapy is commonly given as a period of treatment followed by a break.
 This is called a cycle.
-The length of a cycle depends on the chemotherapy drugs being given.
+For example, you may have treatment on days 1, 2 and 3, then a break until day 28.
+Then a new cycle will begin.

 What to expect

-• x-rays and scans to check that you are fit for treatment and see how the tumour is responding to treatment
+• x-rays and scans to check that you are fit for treatment and see how the tumour is responding to treatment.

-While receiving chemotherapy you will be:
+While having chemotherapy, you will usually be:

 Intravenous (IV) chemotherapy